Handwashing for parents and children

 - feeding your baby or child (including breastfeeding); and

 Wash your hands after:

-- wiping or blowing your own or your child’s nose.
+- wiping or blowing your nose or your child’s nose;

-- handling pets or animals or cleaning their cages or litter boxes.
+- handling pets or animals or cleaning cages or litter boxes;

 When should children wash their hands?